Christopher Brett Jaeger

 Associate Professor of Law

 Professor Jaeger’s interdisciplinary research examines ways in which legal rules, standards, and processes reflect intuitive beliefs (and misbeliefs) about the human mind.
-He is currently studying law’s frequently-used “reasonableness” standard, using experimental techniques from psychology to empirically investigate how we decide what is "reasonable."
+He is currently studying law’s frequently used “reasonableness” standard, applying experimental techniques from psychology to investigate how we decide what is "reasonable."

 Professor Jaeger and his wife, Jessica, are the proud parents of two children, an aspiring artist and an aspiring superhero.
 Professor Jaeger continues to play soccer, tennis, pickleball, and other sports (though not as well as he used to), and he also enjoys coaching his kids, board games, and fantasy football.